HansiZeng/scaling-retriever/README.md

-# Scaling Sparse and Dense Retrieval in Decoder-Only LLMs
+# LLMs for Sparse and Dense Retrieval: A Comparison of the Scaling Behavior of Different Retrieval Paradigms
 This is the repo for a SIGIR 2025 short paper submission.

 ## Pre-traning